Search: 3561 results

 “This too shall not be,” said the Lord God.

-When word reached the king of Nineveh, he got up from his throne, took off his royal robe, put on sackcloth, and sat in ashes.
+And the word came to the king of Nineveh, and he got up from his seat of authority, and took off his robe, and covering himself with haircloth, took his seat in the dust.

 God took note of what they did that they turned from their evil ways.
 Because God relented concerning the trouble about which he had warned them, he did not carry it out.